dylandoamaral/qush/README.md

 ### The flag -Y or --yes

-the flag allow you to push without any confirmation to win even more time.
+the flag allows you to push without any confirmation to win even more time.

 ## Changelog